JasonEl1/take-a-break/README.md

 ```
 work get -> get current state of work mode (can be 'set' or 'unset')
 work set -> set work mode to 'set'
+work set --time=value -> set work mode to 'set' with a specific reminder interval (minutes)
 work unset -> set work mode to 'unset'
 work next -> get  time remaining until next reminder
 work update -> set next reminder to 30 minutes from now.
 Only works if work mode is 'set'.